opendocsg/opendoc-sensor-data-exchange/FAQs/Messaging.md

 All required and obtainable from the ADEX Portal.

-## Why my MQTT client cannot connect to ADEX?
+## Why is my MQTT client not able to connect to ADEX?

 Make sure you have provided your IP address for the support team to open the firewall.